PiwikPRO/PPMS-PublicDocs/sdks/android-sdk-beta/methods/isAnonymizationOn().rst

 Returns
 -------

-Whether a user is marked as anonymous or non-anonymous.
+| Whether a user is marked as anonymous or non-anonymous.
-Format: True is anonymous.
-False is non-anonymous.
+| Format: True: is anonymous.
+False: is non-anonymous.
-Type: Boolean
+| Type: Boolean

 Examples
 --------